 Flowers are also essential to the health of our planet.
 Offering food and shelter to insects, pollinators, and the like.
 Flowers bring us most of our food crops, either in the form of seeds or fruit.
 Even when we don't eat the fruit or seeds it is flowers and seeds that continue the cycle of most of our food plants.

-Joanna remembers one of her teachers, Steve Stuckey reflecting on one of his farm mentors, Harry Roberts, who said something like, there are always flowers around us just look beneath your feet.
+I remember one of my teachers, Steve Stuckey reflecting on one of his farm mentors, Harry Roberts, who said something like, there are always flowers around us just look beneath your feet.
 More often than not those flowers beneath our feet might be what we call the weedy flowers, maybe the dandelions, grasses, and clovers.
-Joanna appreciates this idea- flowers are everywhere we go.
-She brings this philosophy into her work growing cut flowers and designing bouquets.
+I appreciate this idea- flowers are everywhere we go.
+I bring this philosophy into my work growing cut flowers and designing bouquets.

-Joanna remembers another occasion where a teacher mentioned how in some traditions it was commonplace to gather flowers for the elder generation who could no longer go out and experience them.
-Joanna hopes to continue this tradition and provide flowers to those who can no longer go out themselves and see them.
+I remember another occasion where a teacher mentioned how in some traditions it was commonplace to gather flowers for the elder generation who could no longer go out and experience them.
+I hope to continue this tradition and provide flowers to those who can no longer go out themselves and see them.

-Joanna helped take care of her Grandma Adele Silber who lived to be 98.
-She would always try and bring Adele a bouquet of flowers either from Joanna’s fields or something she found growing on the sidewalk outside her Grandmother’s place in Oakland.
+I helped take care of my Grandma Adele Silber who lived to be 98.
+I would always try and bring Adele a bouquet of flowers either from my fields or something I found growing on the sidewalk outside her Grandmother’s place in Oakland.